-This bill seeks to better promote and protect the rights of our fellow Filipinos in the BPO sector.
-It also aims to enforce the labor standards of our Labor Code and to institutionalize additional benefits that address the many problems the BPO workers face.
-Our people are overworked, underpaid and overstressed by majority of the local BPO entities operating today.
+This bill seeks to better promote and protect the rights of our fellow Filipinos in the BPO sector, it also aims to enforce the labor standards of our Labor Code and it aims to institutionalize additional benefits that address the many problems the BPO workers face.
+Our people are overworked, underpaid and overstressed by the majority of the local BPO entities operating today.
 It is time for reform, let us make this industry not only user-friendly but also people centered; it is time to redesign it into an industry that is trusted not only by its clients but by its employees as well.
-Lower attrition rates can be achieved by ensuring a healthy and safe working environment which increases the attraction of capable workers that stay, which lead to a stronger BPO industry.
+Lower attrition rates can be achieved by ensuring a healthy and safe working environment which increases the attraction of capable workers that stay, which leads to a stronger BPO industry.

-Similar measures have been filed over the past few years both in the Senate and House of Representatives in recognition of the struggle of the Filipinos in this sector.
-To eradicate the factors stated above and to ensure the occupational, health, safety and welfare of the BPO workers is what this bill seeks to accomplish.
+Similar Bills have been filed and fought for over the past few years by renowned and respected Legislators in both the Senate and House of Representatives who recognize the struggle of the Filipinos in this sector.
+To eradicate the factors stated above and to ensure the occupational, health, safety and welfare of the BPO workers caught between a rock and a hard place is what this bill seeks to accomplish.

-It is my fervent hope that the Eighteenth (18th) Congress of the Republic of the Philippines sees the passage of this bill into law.
+This proposed measure seeks to promote and ensure occupational health and safety for the workers in the BPO industry, it is our hope that this Congress of the Republic of the Philippines sees the passage of this bill into law.